Snapshot of Dysart

 Click On Image to Enlarge

-Sports include bowling, hockey, figure skating, slow-pitch ball, and a workout centre.
+Sports include hockey, figure skating, slow-pitch ball, and a workout centre.
 Active organizations include church groups, senior citizens, the historical society, the Recreation Board, and rink-related groups.
 Some residents sit on municipal and provincial boards.

-Local businesses include Agrimex, Countryside Supplies, Co-op Garage, Dysart Housing Authority, Harrison Editorial Services, Herb’s Shop and Car Wash, Konecsni Music Studio, Niall’s Tire Company, Pat’s Hair Care, Pure Prairie Western Giftware and Coffee Garden, R.C.
-Machine, Raymore Credit Union (Dysart Branch),Dysart Prairieland Foods, SMS Manufacturing, and TNT Tavern.
+Local businesses include Sherwood Co-op Gas, Dysart Housing Authority, Harrison Editorial Services, Konecsni Music Studio, Niall’s Tire Company, R.C.
+Machine, Raymore Credit Union (Dysart Branch), SMS Manufacturing, Jumping Deer Restaurant and Bar, Acclaim Auto, BTS Auto, Colbalt Electric, Prairie Sky Art, All Out Construction..

 Low-cost living, a friendly atmosphere, an abundance of community spirit, and a safe place for the young and the not-so-young make the Village of Dysart a great place to raise a family or retire.
 Numerous new families have chosen Dysart as their new home.

-The Dysart and District History Book, 2nd Edition
+The Dysart and District History Book

 Books can be mailed, but an additional shipping and handling charge will be applied